 Wool carpets are the most expensive types of carpet, and they’re more difficult to clean.
 Cotton is also a costly carpet material.
 Our research indicates that wool and cotton carpets can cost up to 30% more to clean than other types of carpets.

 On the other hand, Berber carpets are affordable and don’t require as much careful attention to detail to clean.

 Carpet on stairs can be tricky to clean, so expect a higher professional carpet cleaning cost than average.
 Not only is cleaning here often neglected, but the angles can also make it difficult to reach every nook and cranny.

 Most carpet cleaning businesses charge a separate carpet cleaning stairs cost and even exclude them from the square footage count.
-This additional price ranges from $2-$3 per step.
+We determined through our tests that this additional price ranges from $2-$3 per step.